nextstrain/nextclade/docs/user/nextclade-algorithm.md

    <!-- TODO: Possibly update this section -->

-At the moment of writing Nextstrain defines 11 major clades (see [this blog post](https://nextstrain.org/blog/2021-01-06-updated-SARS-CoV-2-clade-naming) for details):
+By the end of 2020, Nextstrain had defined 11 major clades (see [this blog post](https://nextstrain.org/blog/2021-01-06-updated-SARS-CoV-2-clade-naming) for details):

 - 19A and 19B emerged in Wuhan and have been dominating the early outbreak